Conditional logic allows you to customize your respondent's form experience by building smart logic paths. Based on your respondent's input, you can:

 Make answers required

-This option allows you to set a form field as required or not required depending on the respondent's input.
-For example: if a respondent wants to sign up for your newsletter, then make the email input field required.
+option allows you to set a form field as required or not, depending on the respondent's input.
+For example, if a respondent wants to sign up for your newsletter, make the email input field required.

 ctrl/cmd